brymer-meneses/Subaybay/docs/src/examples/making-corrections.md

 # Example: Correcting mistakes
-This section demonstrates the process of creating a request and correcting errors that were made during the process
+This section demonstrates the process of creating multiple requests and correcting errors that were made during the process

 Functionalities demonstrated:
 - creating multiple requests